apache/arrow/docs/source/cpp/compute.rst

 | hash64        | Unary | Any         | UInt64      |               | \(1)  |
 +---------------+-------+-------------+-------------+---------------+-------+

-* \(1) The hashing algorithm is "xxHash-like", making some minor trade-offs in favor of performance.
-Arrays containing nested types are recursively walked and flattened; such that each field or attribute (corresponding to the same row) are hashed and combined into a single hash value.
+* \(1) The implementation doesn't guarantee hash stability across different versions of the library.
+Union-, view- and run end encoded types are not supported yet.

 Categorizations